After deciding you want to start a blog, you need to decide which is the best blogging platform to use.

 WordPress.com – Provides a Way to Grow Your Readership Easy

 I started with free blogging platforms because I was too afraid to put in the money for something more.
-But now that I have, I’m so happy I did!!
-Keep reading, it gets better.
+But now that I have, I’m so happy that I did.

-To start a self hosted blog/site through WordPress.org, you just have to get hosting.
+To start a self-hosted blog/site through WordPress.org, you just have to get hosting.
 SiteGround automatically installs WordPress.org for you too!